THE OFFICIAL SITE FOR MAKK FINE ART

 In 1967, the Makk family visited Hawaii and were so captivated by its natural beauty and peaceful atmosphere that they decided to make it their permanent home.
 The move was also motivated by Americo’s health concerns, as the tropical climate proved more favorable.
 Once settled on Oahu, the family’s art began to reflect the vibrant colors, landscapes, and spirit of the islands.
 Hawaii became both their creative sanctuary and the heart of their legacy, with their work becoming deeply intertwined with the local culture.

-Americo Makk – BIO
+Americo Makk – BIOgraphy

 Americo Makk (1927-2015) is an internationally acclaimed master painter and portrait artist of two United States Presidents.
 Over the past five decades, the importance of Americo Makk’s work has been recognized with numerous awards and honors, including American Ecclesiastic Award, European Banner of the Arts, Oscar d’Italia, Alfred Nobel Medal for Peace (Einstein International Academy Foundation) and Outstanding Achievement Award for Western Paintings (American Biographical Institute).